quux00/simplecsv/doc/DIFFERENCES-simplecsv-version1.md

 1. opening and closing quotes, which are not considered part of the value and discarded
 2. quotes that are RFC 4180 escapes
 3. internal (non opening-closing) quotes that are not escapes

-Frankly, using a character to escape itself is simply flawed thinking and I find it unfortunate RFC 4180 ever saw the light of day.
-I much prefer the programming language model: escape with backslashes.

-However, if there is a strong desire to have an RFC 4180 compliant option by users of simplecsv, I believe it should not be tacked onto the current CsvParser.
-Instead, a second parser should be written just to handle that.
-I'm open to feedback.

 #### Additional dictums in RFC 4180